pettta/websocket-experiments/readme.md

 Verify the topic now exists and see some key metrics about it:
 - `bin/kafka-topics.sh --describe --topic quickstart-events --bootstrap-server localhost:9092`
 - technically from here you can read/write from a topic, but we want to automate writing to this topic so we'll make a script for that
+- to manually read from the beginning of the topic: `bin/kafka-console-consumer.sh --topic quickstart-events --from-beginning --bootstrap-server localhost:9092`

 ### Bulk loading data into a topic